 Nashville is a very small village located in the state of Michigan.
 With a population of 1,612 people and just one neighborhood, Nashville is the 401st largest community in Michigan.
 Much of the housing stock in Nashville was built prior to World War II, making it one of the older and more historic villages in the country.

-Nashville is a blue-collar town, with 38.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Nashville is generally considered to be a blue-collar town.
+38.75% of the Nashville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Nashville is a village of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Nashville who work in food service (8.71%), maintenance occupations (7.84%), and office and administrative support (7.69%).

 The citizens of Nashville have a very low rate of college education: just 8.86% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.